Research · 2026 Edition · The SBC Research Report

 Cashless Participation®

 Cashless issuance.
-SBC drag materially reduced without changing comp philosophy.
+Designed to reduce SBC drag without changing what your people earn.

 IssuanceCashless